Sturmflut/sturmflut.github.io/_posts/2015-05-30-my-favourite-ubuntu-touch-apps-may-2015.markdown

 ![uRadio]({{site.url}}/images/2015-05-top-ubuntu-touch-apps/uradio.jpg)

 For quite some time people have asked about a general-purpose online radio streaming app that would keep playing if put in the background. uRadio can do that because it uses the Media Hub to playback online streams.
-The user interface is simple, but the settings dialogue is a bit complicated for my taste.
+The user interface is simple, but the settings dialogue is a bit too complicated for my taste.
 Also it comes with a list of just five preset stations, no import and no search functions, so one has to fiddle around quite a bit until all the stations one wants to listen to have been manually added.

 There are some other online radio apps in the store, but they are limited to specific providers and/or stations.